perl11/cperl/STATUS.md

   still fast.
-* cperl has besides java the only secure hash table implementation of all popular dynamic scripting languages or static languages with internal hash table support. other secure hash tables are only found in glibc, bsd or unix kernels or various public services.
+* cperl has besides java the only secure hash table implementation of all popular dynamic scripting languages or static languages with internal hash table support.
+  Other secure hash tables are only found in glibc, bsd or unix kernels or various public services.
 * seperate XS and PP XS calls dynamically with a new enterxssub op
 * -DI and -Dk